UiPath/uipath-llamaindex-python/docs/human_in_the_loop.md

 ### 1. CreateTaskEvent

 The `CreateTaskEvent` model is utilized to create an escalation task within the UiPath Action Center as part of an interrupt context.
-The task will rely on a previously created UiPath app.
+The task will rely on a previously created UiPath App.
 After addressing the escalation, the current agent will resume execution.
 For more information on UiPath Apps, refer to the [UiPath Apps User Guide](https://docs.uipath.com/apps/automation-cloud/latest/user-guide/introduction).